Russain For Kids

 Langma School of Languages’ experience made the learning effective, interactive, and participatory.
 At Langma School of Languages, skills are learned by doing, which are not learned by only listening to lectures or tapes or by reading books and magazines.
 A basic structure is created by imparting an overall knowledge of the topic followed by practical exercises and interactive practice sessions.
 Langma School of Languages’ expertise in education and its ongoing revolutionary changes are brought into play with specific topics and practice sessions are designed exclusively for children.
-These topics cover a range of relevant and fun based areas deemed to be of the greatest value and interest to the participants.
-The aims being to significantly enhancing the knowledge of Russian language and provide practical enjoyable and effective methods of teaching Russian to augment the established methods already in place.
-Langma School of Languages’ programme offer opportunities to students to listen to Russian conversation, and to be to respond in Russian, as well as acquire basic reading and writing skills.
+These topics cover a range of relevant and fun-based areas deemed to be of the greatest value and interest to the participants.
+The aim is to significantly enhance the knowledge of the Russian language and provide practical enjoyable and effective methods of teaching Russian to augment the established methods already in place.
+Langma School of Languages’ programme offers opportunities to students to listen to Russian conversations, and to be to respond in Russian, as well as acquire basic reading and writing skills.
 Langma School of Languages provides instructional and supplementary learning materials in Russian, which are relevant to the context, and appropriate to the backgrounds and interests of mainstream school students.

 |Class timings||IST (International Standard Timings)|